-REQUESTER: Stock & Associates Consulting Engineers, Inc. Attention: Mr. Jacob Buening, P.E.
+REQUESTER: Stock & Associates Consulting Engineers, Inc. Attention: Mr. George Stock, P.E.

 LOCATION: The site is located along and perpendicular to the Monarch-Chesterfield Levee System.
-The work is located at the approximate coordinates 38°40'1.84"N 90°40'31.22"W in Chesterfield, MO.
+The work is located at the approximate coordinates 38°40'19"N 90°35'55"W in Chesterfield, MO.
 (St Louis County, Missouri).

 PROPOSED ACTION: The applicant is requesting to make alterations to the Monarch-Chesterfield Levee seepage berm.
-The proposed alteration includes the construction of a sportsplex along Eatherton Road.
-Specifically, this Section 408 application details the parking lot that overlaps the seepage berm in the northwest corner of the project that is located within the levee right of way.
-A review of the proposed storm water system is being completed to ensure there are no adverse impacts the function of the levee project, but this area falls outside the jurisdiction of the Section 408 alteration request.
+The project includes construction of a 27,980-square-foot medical office building, patient parking to the north and south of the building, expanding the drainage ditch south of N. Outer 40, and the construction of storm sewers leading to two bio-retention basins.
+Specifically, this Section 408 application details the drainage ditch, part of the northern storm sewer, and a parking lot that all overlap the seepage berm on the north side of the project and would be located within the levee right of way.
+A review of the proposed storm water system and bioretention areas are being completed to ensure there are no adverse impacts to the function of the levee project, but these areas fall outside the jurisdiction of the Section 408 alteration request.